COVID – 19 UPDATE: September 10 / 2021

 Due to the rocky floors and undeveloped nature of the caves, all tours require solid footwear.
 Backpacks are not allowed in the cave but small hip pouches or fanny packs are great for carrying some snacks and a camera.

 Simply long pants and sweatshirt / light jacket plus sturdy footwear.
-Running shoes are OK, open sandals are not.
+In Summer, running shoes are OK, open sandals are not.
+In rainy Winter conditions, rubber boots are way better.

 These tours spend more time in the cave and involve some scrambling and climbing so make sure your long pants and shirts are able to take some rough use.
 Don’t wear your best new clothes, they won’t stay that way for long.
 Hiking boots are recommended rather than running shoes.